QuantumQuaser/stock_preiction_final_project/README.md

 | **Weighted Avg**  | 0.99    | 0.91   | 0.95    | 2239    |

-Upon refining the Gradient Boosting Classifier, we observed a substantial improvement in recall for the minority class.
+Upon refining the Gradient Boosting Classifier, I observed a substantial improvement in recall for the minority class.
 However, this gain in recall came with a reduction in precision for the same class and a slight drop in overall accuracy.

 ### Insights
 - **Trade-off Between Precision and Recall**: An increased ability to identify the best-performing stocks was offset by a higher rate of false positives.
 - **Macro Average F1-Score**: Despite these adjustments, the overall balance between precision and recall, as measured by the macro average F1-score, showed little improvement.

 ### Moving Forward
-We proposed several steps for further enhancement:
+I proposed several steps for further enhancement:
 - **Threshold Adjustment**: Fine-tuning the model's decision threshold.
 - **Feature Engineering and Selection**: Re-evaluating and enhancing the features used for training.
 - **Model Complexity**: Experimenting with more complex configurations of the Gradient Boosting model.